Sojasmine/alana/Testing.md

   * Add and delete items.

-  > Admin can use the Product maangement form to add a product
+  > Admin can use the Product Management form to add a product

   ![add](screenshot/add.jpeg)